-Our non-employee directors receive an annual retainer plus a fee of \$1,000 for each meeting of the Board of Directors or its committees attended either in person or by telephone.
-The annual retainer for non-employee directors increased from \$18,000 to \$28,000, effective July 1, 2004.
-In addition, effective July 1, 2004, we began paying an annual retainer of \$8,000 to the Chair of the Audit Committee.
+Our non-employee directors receive an annual retainer of \$28,000 plus a fee of \$1,000 for each meeting of the Board of Directors or its committees attended either in person or by telephone.
+In addition, we pay an annual retainer of \$8,000 to the Chair of the Audit Committee and effective July 1, 2005, we began paying an annual retainer of \$4,000 to each of the Chairs of the Compensation, Nominating and Corporate Governance, and Finance and Enterprise Risk Committees.
 The meeting fee for the chair of the Audit Committee is \$2,500 for each Audit Committee meeting chaired.
-The meeting fee for the chair of the Compensation, Nominating and Corporate Governance, and Finance committees is \$1,500 for each such committee meeting chaired.
+The meeting fee for the chair of the Compensation, Nominating and Corporate Governance, and Finance and Enterprise Risk Committees is \$1,500 for each such committee meeting chaired.
+Effective May 1, 2006, we began paying an annual retainer of \$12,500 to our Lead Director, who also serves as the Chair of the Nominating and Corporate Governance Committee.